KehlRafael/cali-median-income-clustering/README.md

-# california-medium-income
+# cali-median-income-clustering
- Simple k-means algorithm to group households by medium income.
+ Simple k-means algorithm to group households by median income and location.